Guitar Build Process

 Tongue fit should be not too firm, glue will take up space and also swell the wood

-Clamping is hard, be careful if you clamp the heel that it doesn't "angle out"
+Clamping is hard, be careful if you clamp the heel that it stays square in place

 Some side clamping is good, but not too tight, don't want to split the grain